 The only way to definitively diagnose prostate cancer is a biopsy, which doctors routinely order if blood tests show an elevated level of the prostate-specific antigen (PSA).
 There have been significant changes in the use of routine PSA screening in men aged 70 and older.
 This is because the potential survival benefits from treatment are statistically minimal, and they do not outweigh the significant adverse effects and health issues that the average man in this age group may experience due to treatment.

-According to the Prostate Cancer Foundation, “while prostate cancer is relatively common, the good news is that more than 80% of all prostate cancers are detected when the cancer is confined to the prostate or the region around it.
+According to the Prostate Cancer Foundation, “While prostate cancer is relatively common, the good news is that more than 80% of all prostate cancers are detected when the cancer is confined to the prostate or the region around it.
 Treatment success rates are high compared with many other types of cancer.
 “The 5-year survival rate for men diagnosed with early-stage prostate cancer in the United States is greater than 99%.
 In other words, the chance of a man dying from prostate cancer is generally low.
 However, some aggressive cancers can spread even when they appear to be confined to the prostate.

-The exact causes of these prostatic diseases is not yet fully understood.
+The exact causes of these prostatic diseases are not yet fully understood.
 Anatomically, BPH arises from the transition zone of the prostate gland.
 PCa is an adenocarcinoma, which means it arises from epithelial cells located in the peripheral zone of the prostate gland, and only a small percentage come from cells in the transition zone.
 In only one-fifth of cases do BPH and PCa co-exist in the same prostatic zone.
 These diseases have a major effect on millions of men’s quality of life and life expectancy.

 How is prostate cancer treated?